ctp-archive/data-journalism/modules/spreadsheets/_posts/2022-07-01-advanced-walkthrough.md

 We should have all the information we need.

 Open a new Google Sheet by typing [sheet.new](http://sheet.new/) in the address bar of a new tab.
-Don't forget to rename it and store it in a easy-to-find location on your Google Drive.
+Don't forget to rename it and store it in an easy-to-find location on your Google Drive.

 In the first cell (A1) enter the following function and parameters: